itayo/whathappened/README.md

     I want more

-For more examples, please see whathappened's [commits](https://github.com/Rollcloud/whathappened/commits/).
+For more examples, please see whathappened's own [commits](https://github.com/Rollcloud/whathappened/commits/).

-This is a simpler version of https://www.conventionalcommits.org/